CSB Research

 Driving Building Decarbonization with PACE Financing in NYC and Nationally

-Invest NYCSDG is supporting a robust Property Assessed Clean Energy (PACE) lending program to increase critical energy efficiency retrofits, create thousands of green jobs, and advance the largest opportunity to reduce carbon in NYC.
-Since early 2020, Invest NYC SDG has worked closely with the Mayor’s Office of Climate and Sustainability (MOC&S) (now the Mayor’s Office of Sustainability and Environmental Justice (MOCEJ)) under an MOU, as well as the NYC Energy Efficiency Corporation (NYCEEC) to develop an innovative data tool to help prioritize outreach to underlying mortgage lenders of buildings subject to Local Law 97, which mandates greenhouse gas emission reductions and penalties for 28,000 buildings.The data tool is searchable by mortgage lien holder and provides details on the portfolios of mortgage lenders and the carbon emitted by individual buildings and in the aggregate.
+Since early 2020, Invest NYC SDG has worked closely with the Mayor’s Office of Sustainability and Environmental Justice (MOCEJ) under an MOU, as well as the NYC Energy Efficiency Corporation (NYCEEC) to develop an innovative data tool to help prioritize outreach to underlying mortgage lenders of buildings subject to Local Law 97, which mandates greenhouse gas emission reductions and penalties for 28,000 buildings.The data tool is searchable by mortgage lien holder and provides details on the portfolios of mortgage lenders and the carbon emitted by individual buildings and in the aggregate.
 We are using the data tool to leverage the interest of major banks to reduce their scope 3 emissions and take a leadership role in helping to decarbonize NYC buildings in their own portfolios.

 Passive House Accelerator: Source 2050